 Unwavering Focus.
 Because Markets Have Transitions, Too.

-The second pillar of our philosophy is the belief that active management and comprehensive risk control creates value for investors.
+The second is the belief that active management and comprehensive risk control creates value for investors.
 Our philosophy emphasizes steadfast consistency rather than a mix of brilliant successes and unspoken failures.
 Our views on the market may change, but our commitment to growing our clients’ assets with prudent risk control is unwavering.